NervanaSystems/neon/doc/source/index.rst

 :Release: |version|
 :Date: |today|

-|neo|_ is Nervana_'s Python-based deep learning library.
+|neo|_ is Nervana_ ’s Python-based deep learning library.
 It provides
 ease of use while delivering the highest performance.

 Features include: